 Age: 43, from Arizona.
-Patient had severe capsular contracture, pain and asymmetry due to a tuberous breast.
-Dr. Cassileth performed removal and replacement of bilateral breast implants.
+Patient had severe capsular contracture, pain and asymmetry due to a tuberous breast. her implants were removed and replaced with new breast implants.

 In the following video Dr. Cassileth shows how she corrects tuberous breasts in surgery.
 It is important to note that breast implants are only one of the methods used to correct this condition.
-Other solutions Dr. Cassileth performs in surgery include breast lift, and fat grafting breast augmentation.
+Other solutions our doctors perform in surgery include breast lift, and fat grafting breast augmentation.

 It's not uncommon for women to be self-conscious or uncomfortable about their tuberous breasts.
 It can be difficult for them to find bras that work well for them, or make them avoid intimacy to avoid having to show another person their breasts.
 In severe cases, tuberous breasts can be truly disfiguring.
-Fortunately, Dr. Cassileth offers a number of precision techniques to correct tuberous breasts and help you feel more comfortable and confident in your appearance.
+Fortunately, our doctors offer a number of precision techniques to correct tuberous breasts and help you feel more comfortable and confident in your appearance.

-The first step in correcting tuberous breasts and enhancing your look is to determine the ideal size breast for you, so that Dr. Cassileth can determine the best way to proceed with surgery.
-Dr. Cassileth will work closely with you to make this essential decision.
+The first step in correcting tuberous breasts and enhancing your look is to determine the ideal size breast for you, so that a doctor can determine the best way to proceed with surgery.
+One of our doctors will work closely with you to make this essential decision.

 In some cases, tuberous breast asymmetry correction surgery may be covered in part by your insurance company.
 Before surgery, our billing team will verify your benefits to see if your insurance plan provides coverage.

-To help you prepare for and understand what to expect from tuberous breast symmetry surgery, Dr. Cassileth will explain the process in detail during your personal consultation and pre-surgery appointments.
+To help you prepare for and understand what to expect from tuberous breast symmetry surgery, a doctor will explain the process in detail during your personal consultation and pre-surgery appointments.
 A summary of the process and brief explanation of various incision techniques is also described at this time.

-Essentially, Dr. Cassileth performs tuberous breast correction surgery through a small incision in the lower breast, usually at the bottom edge of the areola.
-This allows her access both to make an incision to release underlying constricted breast tissue and to place an implant.
-This incision allows Dr. Cassileth to "unroll" the breast so that it extends to the correct position, which extends the base of the breast, creates a pocket for the proper placement of the implant, and raises the nipple position.
+Essentially, our doctors perform tuberous breast correction surgery through a small incision in the lower breast, usually at the bottom edge of the areola.
+This allows them access both to make an incision to release underlying constricted breast tissue and to place an implant.
+This incision allows a doctor to "unroll" the breast so that it extends to the correct position, which extends the base of the breast, creates a pocket for the proper placement of the implant, and raises the nipple position.
 The nipple height or areola width will also be adjusted for balance and symmetry.